-To gain specific and up-to-date information on how consolidation is impacting emergency physicians in particular, we used the opportunity of the FTC and DOJ's call for comment to ask our members a series of structured and openended questions about their experiences with mergers and acquisitions.
-Specifically, for those members whose practice had undergone a merger recently, we asked questions about the merger, such as how they were notified about it, along with how that merger impacted their wages, non-cash benefits, right to due process, and autonomy for medical decision making.
+To gain specific and up-to-date information on how consolidation is affecting emergency physicians in particular, we used the opportunity of the recent call for comment by the Federal Trade Commission (FTC) and Antitrust Division of the Department of Justice (DOJ) to ask our members a series of structured and open-ended questions about their experiences with mergers and acquisitions.
+Specifically, for those members whose practice had undergone a merger recently, we asked questions about the merger, such as how they were notified about it, along with how that merger impacted their wages, non-cash benefits, right to due process, and autonomy for medical decision-making.
 We also asked for their general views about the labor-related impacts of mergers or acquisitions in emergency medicine.
-We received over 110 responses to this questionnaire.
+We received more than 110 responses to this questionnaire.